KelvinTegelaar/CIPP/docs/dev/preparing.md

 :::danger SAM Tokens for Dev

-We **strongly** recommend that you setup an entirely separate SAM app and KevVault for development purposes.
+We **strongly** recommend that you setup an entirely separate SAM app and KeyVault for development purposes.

 :::